 - Must be considered by the court when dividing assets between divorcing spouses

 Finally, the language of the agreement itself is perhaps the most important consideration.
 We strongly recommend that anyone considering entering into a prenuptial agreement schedule a consultation with our knowledgeable prenup lawyers in Somerset County.
 Distinctions in language that may seem subtle now can lead to serious issues down the road.

-Give us a call at (908) 274-3028 or complete our online contact form to get started with a free consultation.
+Give us a call at (908) 274-3028 or complete our online contact form to get started with a consultation.